-- Drink plenty of water to stay hydrated
+- Drink plenty of water to stay hydrated.

-Over the counter remedies (to bring down your temperature, clear a stuffy nose and/or soothe a cough) are seen by doctors as likely to relieve uncomfortable symptoms but not shorten how long you have the flu.
+Over-the-counter remedies to bring down your temperature, clear a stuffy nose and/or soothe a cough are seen by doctors as likely to relieve uncomfortable symptoms but not to shorten the time you have the flu.

-If you’re in a high risk group (as described earlier in this article) or feel particularly unwell then check with your doctor.
+If you’re in a high-risk group (as described earlier in this article) or feel particularly unwell then check with your doctor.

-- Keep your immune system strong
+- Keep your immune system strong.

-- Limit contact with surfaces other people have touched
+- Limit contact with surfaces other people have touched.

-- Wash your hands before eating
+- Wash your hands before eating.

-- Avoid other people’s coughs and sneezes
+- Avoid other people’s coughs and sneezes.

-- Use a humidifier in your bedroom in winter
+- Use a humidifier in your bedroom in winter.